roytang/blog/content/post/2020/03/covid19/index.md

 Only went out once this week, for groceries.
 We tried to buy a bit more than usual, hoping to reduce the number of times we need to go out.
 We also celebrated a couple of birthdays in the family, through a zoom call, complete with the grandkids blowing on a candle from across the internet.

+As of tonight, we are at 7579 cases (+285 today, +487 since Friday), 501 deaths (+7 today, +24 since Friday), and 862 (+70 today, +100 since Friday) recoveries.
+Worldwide, we are nearing 3M cases and have passed 200,000 deaths.

 To be continued...